pazderak/mysql-querier/README.md

-# mysql-querier
+# MySQL querier

-MySQL querier tool
+MySQL querier is able to run SQL script defined by file on MySQL server.
+It can connect directly or via SSH tunnel.